Henrikkittang/ReSolve/readme.md

 # To do list

-## Build system
-- Maybe have som sort of system where its easy to switch compilers (vscode specific)
-- Have cmake specify parallel building, like the -j<n> flag

-## Project
+## General
 - Add glfw events to the event system via callback functions
-- I maybe want the applicaton class to own the raw window pointer and have a renderwindow wrapped around it and sent to the scenes without ever modifying it
 - Be able to send data to scenes, send data through events?
 - Remove need for appContext.hpp to be included in cpp whenever its used
-- Drawing stuff is generally awfull.
-Its a perfect mix of abstract but not quite and having to be very careful with the ordering of things
 - Make a quick and simple file interface for standardized paths

-- Fix bug where everything crashes brutally.
-Occuers when many quads are rendered in the maze scene.
+## Build system
+- Use cmake fetch content in favor of git modules
+- Make better cross platform vscode tasks
+- Making sure paths for assets are correct
+- ?
+Add a production build mode (with copying of assets, bundling libraries, etc)
+- Maybe have som sort of system where its easy to switch compilers (vscode specific)

+## Logger
 - Switch to spdlogger
 - Swap out fmt in favor of C++23 functionality

-- Use cmake fetch content in favor of git modules
+## Renderwindow
+- Resizing/viewport management
+- VSync toggle
+- Input abstraction (mouse/scroll)
+- Optional: expose getNativeHandle() cleanly
+- I maybe want the applicaton class to own the raw window pointer and have a renderwindow wrapped around it and sent to the scenes without ever modifying it